Uniting the Community in the Pursuit of Environmental Justice

 “Oftentimes when people think of environmental justice they think of carbon emissions, ocean acidification, melting icecaps, deforestation, and other incredibly important causes and consequences of climate change,” explains Nordquist.
 “What they don’t often consider are the ways that environmental justice is intertwined with social justice and racial justice.”

 Coordinated by A&S’ Engaged Humanities Network (EHN) and SUNY ESF's Writing, Rhetoric, and Communications Program, the Environmental Storytelling Series of Central New York (ESSCNY) is an initiative of community-based arts and humanities programs geared toward the pursuit of environmental justice.
-This year’s series, “Environmental Storytelling and the Collective Work of Repair” is part of the Syracuse University Humanities Center’s 2022-23 Syracuse Symposium on Repair.
+This year’s series, “Environmental Storytelling and the Collective Work of Repair” was part of the Syracuse University Humanities Center’s 2022-23 Syracuse Symposium on Repair.
 Programming throughout the year has featured photography, poetry, readings, talks and film screenings by different environmental storytellers.

 As the climate crisis worsens, research has shown that low-socioeconomic communities are often disproportionately affected.
 Factors such as education, political power, and access to resources play key roles in climate vulnerability.
 As climate change becomes more widespread, existing inequalities can become exacerbated, which is why collective organizing – coming together to share information and act – is critical at this particular time.